-As a candidate for Amherst Council District 1, Precincts 1 and 3, I pledge to be a strong, independent voice on behalf of our diverse community’s needs and aspirations, as well as on town-wide issues of shared concern.
+When I ran for Council in 2018 for District 1 (Precincts 1 and 3), I pledged to be a strong, independent voice on behalf of our diverse community’s needs and aspirations, as well as on town-wide issues of shared concern.

-During numerous neighborhood gatherings I have attended, community members have emphasized a number of concerns.
+During numerous neighborhood gatherings I attended in 2018 and conversations over the past three years, community members have emphasized a number of concerns.

 - Getting Around Safely: We need to fix roads, add and repair sidewalks and cross-walks at key intersections, improve bike lanes, put speed bumps on busy cross streets with children and lower speed limits on Montague Road and East Pleasant to assure safety.
+We also desperately need a sidewalk on East Pleasant.
 Traffic concerns intensify when UMass is in session.
-With the North Square opening in 2019, there is an urgent need to find a solution to the traffic flow and safety at the intersection by the North Amherst library.
+With the North Square fully open and occupied there will be an increasing need to find a solution to the traffic flow and safety at the intersection by the North Amherst library.

 - Innovative Farms: Farms provide North Amherst and all of Amherst with a source of fresh local produce and dairy products.
 Sustaining farms will require understanding the spillover impact of developments in adjacent areas.
 Many farmers have land committed to preservation in agricultural trusts.
 Looking forward, policies will need to enable the co-existence of farms and the district’s expanding population.

-If elected, I will work with community members to identify actions that will enhance the vibrancy and diversity of District 1 and continue to make it such a special place to live.
+If elected, I will work with community members to identify actions that will enhance the vibrancy and diversity of District 1 and continue to make it a special, diverse place to live.